squintongreen/io/_posts/articles/2013-05-12-your-filename.md

 ---
 published:
   - true
-  - "false"
+  - "true"
 layout: article
-title: Your Post Title
+title: GaiaSys and the Evolution of the Planetary OS
-abstract: Short summary of your article.
+abstract: The planet is a super computer.
+We are all connected.
-author_twitter: johndoe
+author_twitter: posneg
-author: John Doe
+author: Sam Green
-categories: articles
+categories: essays

 ---